I'm a member

 Printer Friendly Version

-POLICYBenefits may be provided for dermabrasion for documented for scar revisions when performed for reconstructive purposes.
+POLICYBenefits may be provided for dermabrasion for scar revisions when performed for reconstructive purposes.

 Dermabrasion as a treatment of end-stage acne scarring, photoaged skin and wrinkles is considered cosmetic.